nrkno/sofie-core/README.md

 The "Attach" config in `launch.json` supports debugging the blueprints.

 Local blueprints repo needs to be added to the Visual Studio Code workspace under the name "Blueprints".

-It is required to set
-`devtool` to  `'inline-source-map'` and `output.devtoolModuleFilenameTemplate` `'blueprint:///[resource-path]'` in webpack config of the blueprints.
+It is required to set `devtool` to  `'inline-source-map'` and `output.devtoolModuleFilenameTemplate` to `'blueprint:///[resource-path]'` in webpack config of the blueprints.

 ### Dealing with strange errors